-- 4. Remove the wheel nuts. - Remove the wheel.

-- Inspect the four tie rod boots for cracks, tears, perforations, or any other visible damage. - Check the tie rod end for free-play by grasping the tie rod near the end and attempting to move it up and down. - If boot damage is noted or tie rod end free-play seems excessive, contact an authorized ARGO dealer for service. - Install the wheel and reinstall the wheel nuts.

-- 10. Tighten the wheel nuts in a criss-cross pattern to 40 ft lb (54 N-m). - 11.
+- 4. Remove the wheel nuts. - 5.
+Remove the wheel. - Inspect the four tie rod boots (left and right / inner and outer) for any visible cracks, tears, or perforations. - Check the tie rod end for free play by grasping the tie rod near the end and attempting to move it up and down. - If boot damage is present or tie rod end free play is excessive, contact an authorized ARGO dealer for service. - 9.
+Install the wheel. - Install the wheel nuts and tighten the wheel nuts in a criss-cross pattern to 32 ft lb (45 N-m). - 11.
 Remove the support stand and jack.